archelogos/CarND-Vehicle-Detection/README.md

 The solution was based on 64 by 64 images of vehicles and not-vehicles.
 And at the same time, the goal of this project was to detect vehicles in a video mounted in the front of a car.
 In order to fit the current input in our model it was necessary to apply a sliding window search along the images to extract pieces from them and convert them in something that the model can processes.

-To achieve that goal, it was necessary to apply a sliding window search technique, where basically the image is divided in n pieces, and each one is separately processed.
+To achieve that goal, it was necessary to apply a sliding window search technique, where basically the image is divided into N pieces, and each one is separately processed.

-Pointing to the following code, the ```slide_window()``` method defines the grid of the windows and then, the ```search_windows()``` method searches (resizes, extracts and scales the features, and predicts using the model) in each one for a vehicle.
+Looking at the following code, the ```slide_window()``` method defines the grid of the windows and then, the ```search_windows()``` method searches (resizes, extracts and scales the features, and predicts using the model) for a vehicle in each one.

 ```python
 windows = slide_window(image, x_start_stop=[None, None], y_start_stop=y_start_stop,